Chart Color Schemes

 Durack has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Changes in local infrastructure significantly impact an area's performance.
-AreaSearch has identified 14 projects likely to affect the region.
-Notable projects include Blunder Road Residential Estate (Stages 2 & 3), Inala to Richlands Corridor Upgrade (Stage 2) - Archerfield and Boundary Road Upgrades, Archerfield Wetlands Parkland, and Glenala State High School Expansion.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch identified 14 projects potentially influencing this region.
+Notable projects include Blunder Road Residential Estate (Stage 2 & 3), Inala to Richlands Corridor Upgrade (Stage 2) - Archerfield and Boundary Road Upgrades, Archerfield Wetlands Parkland, and Glenala State High School Expansion.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.